Chords and strumming

 A few extensions, variations, and slash chords are to be found in ‘Rewind’, let’s go over them one by one.

-- Cadd9 – This is a C chord with an added 9th, this is the note D on string two, fret 3
+- Cadd9 – This is a C chord with an added 9th, the 9th (a D) is on string two, fret 3

-- Fadd9 – This is an F chord with an added 9th, this is the note G on the open third string
+- Fadd9 – This is an F chord with an added 9th, the 9th (a G) is on the open third string

 - E – This is a variation.
 From the key of C, this should have been an Em